Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 For each study, we give an overview of the study's structure, indicate in a table which values we extracted and explain our decisions for in- and exclusion of particular results.
-We only used results that follow the standard reasoning and fit into our reanalysis method.
-We use the following abbreviations:
+We only use results that follow the standard reasoning, claim an \ITA{} and fit into our reanalysis method.
+We include quotes from the reanalyzed studies indicating their adherence to the standard reasoning.
+We use the following two abbreviations: